ignite/cli/docs/guide/loan.md

 ## Scaffold the Messages

-In order to create a loan app, you will need the following messages:
+In order to create a loan app, you need the following messages:

-* Request Loan
+* Request loan `request-loan`
-* Approve Loan
+* Approve loan
-* Repay Loan
+* Repay loan
-* Liquidate Loan
+* Liquidate loan
-* Cancel Loan
+* Cancel loan

 You can use the `starport scaffold message` command to create each of the messages.

-You will learn the details of each of the messages and how to scaffold them in this chapter.
+You define the details of each message when you scaffold them.

-Create the messages one after the other with the according application logic.
+Create the messages one at a time with the according application logic.

-### Request Loan
+### Request Loan Message

-For a loan the initial message to start is with a cosmonaut requesting a loan.
+For a loan, the initial message handles the transaction when a cosmonaut requests a loan.

-The cosmonaut wants a certain `amount` and is willing to pay `fees` as well as give a `collateral`.
+The cosmonaut wants a certain `amount` and is willing to pay `fees` as well as give `collateral`.
 The `deadline` marks the time when the loan has to be repayed.

-The first message is the `request-loan` message.
-It needs the input parameters `amount`, `fee`, `collateral` and `deadline`.
+The first message is the `request-loan` message that  requires these input parameters:

+- `amount`
+- `fee`
+- `collateral`
+- `deadline`

 ```bash
 starport scaffold message request-loan amount fee collateral deadline
 ```

-For sake of simplicity every parameter will remain a string.
+For the sake of simplicity sake, define every parameter as a string.

-The `request-loan` message should create a new loan object and lock the tokens to be spent as fee and collateral into an escrow account.
-This has to be described in the modules keeper directory `x/loan/keeper/msg_server_request_loan.go`
+The `request-loan` message creates a new loan object and locks the tokens to be spent as fee and collateral into an escrow account.
+Describe these conditions in the modules keeper `x/loan/keeper/msg_server_request_loan.go`:

 ```go
 package keeper